6 Months or 6 Years: When and If to Spay or Neuter

 This may be the area with the most clearly defined risks and benefits.
 It is well documented that spaying and neutering before skeletal maturity is reached (before the growth plates have closed) will delay closure of the growth plates which will result in disproportionately long limbs.
 This changes the stress and load on the joints which increases the risk of orthopedic diseases such as cranial cruciate rupture (analogous to an ACL tear) and hip dysplasia.
 This risk is most dramatic in large and giant breed dogs (adult weight over 50 pounds) considering they are already more at-risk for orthopedic disease and their growth plates close at a later age than smaller dogs.
 Because of this, at the Pet Hospitals we recommend large and giant breed dogs wait to be spayed or neutered until they reach skeletal maturity (generally between 12-15 months of age).

 If orthopedic disease had the most clearly defined risks and benefits, the role spaying and neutering spays in cancer may be the hardest to define, especially the risks.
-We have long known that uterine, ovarian, vaginal, and testicular tumors are prevented by timely spaying or neutering.
+We have long known that uterine infections, ovarian, vaginal, and testicular tumors are prevented by timely spaying or neutering.
 We know that spaying before the first heat cycle reduces the incidence of mammary cancer by 99.5% while spaying after the first heat cycle but before the second decreases the incidence by 92%.
 Spaying after the second heat cycle decreases the incidence rate by 74%.
 Spaying after the 3rd heat cycle provides minimal protection against mammary cancer.
-Spaying or neutering at any age removes the potential for uterine, ovarian, and testicular cancer by removing the organ that will be affected.
+Spaying or neutering at any age removes the potential for uterine infections, ovarian, and testicular cancer by removing the organ that will be affected.

 Where it gets complicated is cancers such as hemangiosarcoma (blood vessel cancer of the liver and spleen), osteosarcoma (bone cancer), and lymphoma show a mild to moderate increase incidence in dogs who are spayed and neutered, regardless of the age when they were spayed and neutered.